sander/hierarchical-deterministic-keys/keys.md

 An HDK instantiation is expected to be applied in a solution deployed as (wallet) solution instances.
 One solution instance can have multiple HDK instantiations, for example to manage multiple identities or multiple cryptographic algorithms or key protection mechanisms.

-This document represents the consensus of the authors.
+This document represents the consensus of the authors, based on working group input and feedback.
 It is not a standard.

 ### Conventions and definitions